typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

 3. Use the action by importing a class like `io.github.typesafegithub.workflows.actions.actions.Checkout`.

 For every action, a binding will be generated.
-However, some less popular actions don't have typings configured for their inputs, so by default all inputs are of type `String`.
+However, some less popular actions don't have typings configured for their inputs, so by default all inputs are of type `String`, and additionally the class name will have an `_Untyped` suffix.

 There are two ways of configuring typings:
 1. Recommended: a typing manifest (`action-typing.yml`) in the action's repo, see [github-actions-typing](https://github.com/typesafegithub/github-actions-typing/).
 Thanks to this, the actions' owner is responsible for providing and maintaining the typings defined in a technology-agnostic way, to be used